 Take a tour of Marino Ballena National Park and see the Hawksbill and Olive Ridley turtles lay their eggs anytime from May to November.

 The majority of the turtle preservation projects are run by the Osa Sea Turtle Conservation in Drake Bay.
 Contact us if you want to take a great tour.
 There is an ongoing debate whether or not the Black turtle, which nests sporadically along the coast of the Osa Peninsula, is a sub-species of the Green Sea turtle, or its own species.

 Turtle numbers have been highly affected due to many factors, so for us to enjoy these creatures, on their home turfs, environmentally safe tours can be arranged with licensed guides or park rangers.
-Turtles are ultra sensitive to ambient light so cameras, video, or flash photography are strictly prohibited at night.
-The rangers and biologist are working hard for us to leave as little of a “footprint” as possible to keep the turtles coming back.
+Turtles are ultra-sensitive to ambient light so cameras, video, or flash photography are strictly prohibited at night.
+The rangers and biologists are working hard for us to leave as little of a “footprint” as possible to keep the turtles coming back.